bill-nac/ripcurrent.github.ie/AzureLogs.md

 - 6 default tables create for any use - alert, usage etc
 - interactive retention (6-90 days) and restore retention (7 years)
 - two plan types analytics v basic
-- you can add Custom columns or Custom tables. suffixes will be appended
+- you can add Custom columns or Custom tables
+   - suffixes will be appended
+- you can create transformations
--
+   - hide columns, modify etc